jl3953/ExperimentalQ/README.md

 Coding experiments in q, the programming language of Arthur Whitney's KDB+

-listMatcher -- matches two lists by a common column
+listMatcher -- matches two lists by a common column.

-tableSchema -- creation of a table schema based on a csv file
+tableSchema -- creation of a table schema based on a csv file.